fdeblasio/pokeemerald-expansion/notes.md

 - Diversify water routes instead of just Tentacool/Wingull (definitely add more Carvanha, especially around Team Aqua-related areas; bring some fishing encounters to Surf)
 - Add postgame starters to Hoenn Pokédex?
     - They need Hoenn Pokédex completed to get, but could have them act similarly to Jirachi/Deoxys
+    - Add back Littleroot event but skip straight to postgame starters (removing need to fill Dex)?
+        - Would be at beginning of postgame Dex
 - In game trades
 - Edit max money?
 - Utilize FRLG sounds/music more